oigres5/SAFL/README.md

  -Real: 2102 samples

-  - These samples were select from CelebA dataset.
+  - These samples were selected from CelebA dataset.

  -Deepfake: 2095 (+300 Updated 06/2025)samples